 How to Find an REBT Therapist

-Alternatively, someone can navigate to the “Help for Mental Illness” page provided by the National Institute on Mental Health.
+Alternatively, you could utilize an online therapist directory that allows you to search by specialty, like REBT.
 Many therapists use REBT techniques during an average session, so even if the therapist does not explicitly subscribe to REBT, they may still offer aspects of this treatment.

 Who Provides REBT